Vibronic effects on the quantum tunnelling of magnetisation in Kramers single-molecule magnets: Estimate of the internal fields

 \subsection{Hyperfine coupling}

 Another possible source of microscopic magnetic fields are nuclear spins.
 Among the different isotopes of dysprosium, only $^{161}$Dy and $^{163}$Dy have non-zero nuclear spin ($I=5/2$), making up for approximately 44~\% of naturally occurring dysprosium.
+The nucear spin degrees of freedom are described by the Hamiltonian